spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ```

 > **Important Note 1:** If you specify several clusters and several config-templates,
-> it will allow users to do operations related to any config-template specified against any cluster specified, even if you declare several `statements` with different `resources` array
+> it will allow users to do operations related to any config-template specified against any cluster specified, even if you declare several `statements` with different `resources` arrays

-> **Important Note 2:** If you want to force users to use a `configTemplateId` at app submisssion, you need to use the `condition` field as described below
+> **Important Note 2:** If you want to force users to use a `configTemplateId` in app submissions, you need to use the `condition` field as described below

-If you wish to only allow operations for a specific set of config-templates against a specific clusters, you'll need to use `condition` field.
+If you wish to only allow operations for a specific set of config-templates against a specific set of clusters, you'll need to use the `condition` field.
 For example if we want to allow a user to :

 - use config-templates with pattern `ct-team-a-*` against `cluster-1` and `cluster-2`